mathesar-foundation/mathesar-wiki/community/mentoring/project-ideas/automatic-hint-reflection.md

 ## The Problem

 Currently, the hints are compiled by hand, as seen in the above code sample.
 That could become cumbersome if the number of functions or types explodes.
-Also, user developers might find the hint system's learning curve a barrier to declaring their own functions or types (though we're working minimize that).
+Also, user developers might find the hint system's learning curve a barrier to declaring their own functions or types (though we're working to minimize that).

 We've discussed the possibility to reflect function (and possibly type) properties automatically, which would allow us to also assign (at least some) hints automatically.